 Minnesota Majority v.
 Mansky (Joan N. Ericksen, D. Minn.
 0:10-cv-4401)

 On the Thursday before a general election, a federal complaint challenged proscriptions on wearing Tea Party shirts and “Please I.D.
 Me” buttons at the polls.
 On the following day, the plaintiffs filed a motion for a temporary restraining order.
 The district judge heard the case on Monday morning and denied immediate relief.
 Following nearly five years of additional litigation, including an appeal, the judge granted the defendants summary judgment, finding the proscriptions justified as promoting decorum at the polls.
 The court of appeals agreed that it is reasonable to ban political apparel to ensure a neutral, influence-free polling place.
-The Supreme Court will review the case.
+The Supreme Court heard the case in February 2018.

 Topics: Matters for state courts; news media.